guardian/recommendations/npm-packages.md

 #### Continuous delivery

-Use [Semantic Release](https://github.com/semantic-release/semantic-release) in a GitHub action with [guardian/actions-merge-release-changes-to-protected-branch](https://github.com/guardian/actions-merge-release-changes-to-protected-branch) to automate publishing.
+Use [Semantic Release](https://github.com/semantic-release/semantic-release) in a GitHub action.

+If your release branch is protected (a good idea) use [guardian/actions-merge-release-changes-to-protected-branch](https://github.com/guardian/actions-merge-release-changes-to-protected-branch) to commit version bumps.

 #### Spontaneous publishing